The Adventure Pals: Development

-The game was crowdfunded via Kickstarter starting on July 2016.
+The game was crowdfunded via Kickstarter starting in July 2016.
 The game was eventually released on April 3, 2018.

 Reception

 The Adventure Pals was met with generally positive reviews upon its release.
 Critics praised the platforming, accessibility for younger players, art style, and humor.
 It currently holds a score of 77 on Metacritic based on eleven reviews and held a score of 76.12% on GameRankings based on eight reviews.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 68% of critics.

-Ryan Craddock of Nintendo Life gave the game an 8/10, praising the platforming aspect as "tight and precise, yet relatively relaxed and easy-going on the whole" and also enjoyed the game's humor, despite criticizing the low framerate in the arena battles, concluding "A couple of little niggles stop the game from hitting the true heights that it deserves to reach, but we’d urge you to look past these and dive into the fun.
-If you’re a fan of platformers and cute things, you need to play this game."
+Ryan Craddock of Nintendo Life gave the game an 8/10, praising the platforming aspect as "tight and precise, yet relatively relaxed and easy-going on the whole" and also enjoyed the game's humor, despite criticizing the low framerate in the arena battles, concluding "A couple of little niggles stop the game from hitting the true heights that it deserves to reach, but we'd urge you to look past these and dive into the fun.
+If you're a fan of platformers and cute things, you need to play this game."
 Neal Ronaghan of Nintendo World Report gave the game an 8.5/10, similarly praising the platforming and charm, although levied minor criticism at the simplistic level design, concluding "Regardless of the overall simplicity or the uncomplicated design, The Adventure Pals is a really charming platformer that is a joy to play whether by yourself or with a friend in co-op.
-It’s a lighthearted, jokey journey filled with a plethora of fun ideas that is eminently enjoyable, especially with a younger gamer."
+It's a lighthearted, jokey journey filled with a plethora of fun ideas that is eminently enjoyable, especially with a younger gamer."